cookiecutter/cookiecutter/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
 Anything tagged with "enhancement"
-is open to whoever wants to implement it.
+and "please-help" is open to whoever wants to implement it.

 Please do not combine multiple feature enhancements into a single pull request.

-Note: this project is a bit conservative, so new features might not get into core.
+Note: this project is very conservative, so new features that aren't tagged
+with "please-help" might not get into core.
+We're trying to keep the code base
-If possible, it's best to try and implement feature ideas as separate projects
+small, extensible, and streamlined.
+Whenever possible, it's best to try and
-outside of the core codebase.
+implement feature ideas as separate projects outside of the core codebase.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~